ONGOD6/bit-brains-eip-/README.md

 These documents define the economic, governance, and protocol-level frameworks that guide the design, evolution, and stewardship of Bit Brains.
 All proposals in this repository are intended to be read, discussed, and referenced prior to implementation.
+## Epoch-to-RWA Transformation

+Bit Brains undergo a protocol-level transformation after the completion of the first five epochs.

+During the Brain phase, assets exist in a Genesis state: minted, distributed, and observed.
+No external value inputs are required.
+## Real World Asset Convergence

+ENS provides persistent identity.
+Proof of Care provides real-world input.

+Together, they allow Bit Brains to function as autonomous assets that evolve based on real-world activity without custodial control or surveillance.

+This convergence enables long-term coordination between humans, machines, and protocols.

+After Epoch Five, Brains activate as autonomous intelligent assets and issue Cerebral extensions.
+At this point, the protocol begins responding to real-world participation through Proof of Care.

+This marks the convergence into Real World Assets (RWA).

+Bit Brains do not represent ownership of off-chain property or financial claims.
+Instead, they are real-world–anchored assets whose behavior, rewards, and evolution are influenced by verifiable human and machine participation.

+Value emerges from continuity, contribution, and belief rather than extraction or speculation.

 The primary objective of this repository is clarity, coherence, and long-term stewardship of the Bit Brains system.